zielmicha/capnp.nim/README.md

 # capnp.nim
 Cap'n Proto bindings for Nim

-capnp.nim is a Nim implementation of Cap'n Proto serialization scheme.
-Serialization/deserialization is work in progress, but most thing are implemented (see [TODO.md](TODO.md)).
-The RPC features are currently in works.
+capnp.nim is a Nim implementation of Cap'n Proto serialization scheme and RPC protocol.

+The serialization layer is production ready.
+The RPC layers is also fairly well tested, enough to be useful, but not the whole protocol is implemented.

+The main user of this library is [MetaContainer](https://github.com/zielmicha/metac).

 ## Installing